 When you’re sitting passively, a correctly adjusted belt allows a bit of movement.
 On impact, the belt sensors lock it in place.
 If you find the shoulder strap uncomfortable, use shoulder strap covers or cushions.

 - Keep the lap belt snug and as low on your hips as possible.

 - Ensure the shoulder belt comes across your shoulder without cutting across your neck.
 In most vehicles, you can adjust the belt for proper placement and comfort.

 - Make the shoulder belt snug across your chest.
 If the belt has any slack, your body will gain momentum in a crash before hitting the belt, increasing the risk of injury.

 - Never wear the shoulder belt under your arm.
 It greatly increases risk of injury in a crash.

 Adjust the interior

-Temperature and visibility in your vehicle can affect your risk of crashing.
+Maintaining a comfortable temperature and good visibility can reduce your risk of crashing.

 The optimal temperature for driving comfort is about 18°C. Above 20°C is a little too warm because you can become drowsy.
 Some drivers keep the window open a crack or set the fan on low to keep the air fresh.

 Dust that collects on the inside of your windows can affect visibility, especially when driving towards the sun.
 Dirty windows may also force you to crane your neck or get into an uncomfortable position to see.
 Clean the inside of your vehicle’s windows at least once a month.